 The Bulletin of the American Meteorological Society (BAMS), the flagship magazine of AMS, has been publishing news and peer-reviewed science for a century.
-Ranked #3 in the field for journal impact, BAMS continues to be the publication of choice for researchers looking to reach the entire AMS membership.
-The magazine moves forward in its second century as a multichannel print, digital, and multimedia showcase for the entire weather, water, and climate community online and in social media.
+BAMS continues to be the publication of choice for researchers looking to reach the entire AMS membership.

 The Readers You Reach

 As the AMS membership magazine, BAMS covers a wide scope of topics for a diverse community of readers—researchers, students, teachers, and practitioners.
 BAMS publishes a unique selection of high-quality, high-impact, high-interest papers to represent the advances and issues of the AMS community.

-But BAMS also reaches beyond the immediate AMS community to policy makers, the media, and ultimately, the public that funds and applies our science.
-As a result, publishing with BAMS is more than just getting a paper chosen, accepted, and posted.
+BAMS also reaches beyond the immediate AMS community to policy makers, the media, and ultimately, the public that funds and applies our science.

 What to Expect When You Submit to BAMS